Conclusion of marriage

-The spouses may restrict each other’s right to their personal property by means of a prenuptial agreement.
+The spouses may restrict each other’s right to their personal property with a prenuptial agreement.
 Both spouses have to give their consent to this.

 Marriage ceremony options

 You can get married at the Local Register Office, in a district court, in a church or on the premises of some other religious society.

 Examination of impediments to marriage